-- Water Water On - The pump and/or close water valve are currently on (if wired to do so).
+Water 8 6 Water On - The pump and/or close water valve are currently on (if wired to do so).
 Push to turn them off.
-(8) Water Off - The pump and/or close water valve are currently off.
+8 Water Off - The pump and/or close water valve are currently off.
 Push to command pump to turn on, valve to open, or both, when machine starts (if wired to do so).
-A pre-programmed pressure delay is automatically recalled to allow sufficient time for pressure to build up in the machine before it moves. % Timer/Depth 100,0% 0.25 Wet % Timer/Depth Field - When water is on, select the right side of the field for Depth and enter the water application depth by inches or millimeters, or select the left side of the field for Wet % Timer and adjust the percent to obtain the desired application depth.
+A pre-programmed pressure delay is automatically recalled to allow sufficient time for pressure to build up in the machine before it moves. % Timer/Depth 100.0% 0.25 Wet % Timer/Depth Field - When water is on, select the right side of the field for Depth and enter the water application depth by inches or millimeters, or select the left side of the field for Wet % Timer and adjust the percent to obtain the desired application depth.
 The percent timer indicates the percentage of time which the end tower runs.
 100.0% Dry % Timer Field - When water is off, select the Dry % Timer field and adjust the percent to obtain the desired speed of travel.
 The percent timer indicates the percentage of time which the end tower runs.
 Cruise (Hrs) OFF ON Cruise (Hrs) - On - Cruise is on.
 Push to turn off.
 OFF ON Cruise (Hrs) Off - Cruise is off.
 Push to turn on.
 24.0 Cruise (Hrs) Field - When Cruise is on, select the Cruise (Hrs) field to set the number of hours to complete one pass.
 Stop-In-Slot 3 Stop-In-Slot On - Stop-In-Slot is on and will stop the machine at a preset location in the field that is user selected.
 Push to turn Stop-In-Slot off.
-Stop-In-Slot Off - Stop-In-Slot is off.
+3 Stop-In-Slot Off - Stop-In-Slot is off.
 Push to turn Stop-In-Slot on.
 0.0° Stop-In-Slot Field - When Stop-In-Slot is on, select the Stop-In-Slot field to set the angular location of the Stop-In-Slot.
 Auto Restart OFF ON Auto Restart On - Automatic Restart is on.
 Push to turn off.
 OFF ON Auto Restart Off - Automatic Restart is off.
 Push to turn on.
 Auxiliary 1 and 2 OFF ON Aux On - The Auxiliary is on.
 Push to turn off.
 OFF ON Aux Off - The Auxiliary is off.
 Push to turn on.
 Auto Reverse/Auto Stop DISABLED AR/AS Disabled - Auto Reverse/Auto Stop is disabled.
 Push Menu, Utilities, AR/AS, Config ARAS, Auto Reverse / Auto Stop to enable.
 Auto Reverse On - Auto Reverse is on.
-Push to turn Auto Stop on. \rightarrow Auto Stop On - Auto Stop is on.
+Push to turn Auto Stop on.
+Auto Stop On - Auto Stop is on.
 Push to turn Auto Reverse on.
 End Gun OFF AUTO End Gun Auto - When end gun is set to Auto the selected end gun is enabled and ready.
 Push to turn off (disable).
-Check the checkbox to test end gun operation.
-The test will end when unchecked or after five minutes.
 OFF AUTO End Gun Off - The end gun is off (disabled).
 Push to turn auto on (enable).
-Check the checkbox to test end gun operation.
-The test will end when unchecked or after five minutes.

-Main Screen (Continued) Status
+Main Screen (continued) Status

-Up to six statuses can be configured below Restart and Programs which are fixed statuses.
+Up to four statuses can be configured below Restart and Programs which are fixed statuses.
 Below the statuses is a graphic image depicting the machine's current position.
 A description of each field and all the statuses appear below.

-This Status section illustrates the operating conditions of a typical irrigation machine example.
+The Status section illustrates the operating conditions of a typical irrigation machine example.

-The Status section of your machine will show different conditions.
+The Status section of vour machine will show different conditions.